dortania/OpenCore-Install-Guide/config-laptop.plist/haswell.md

 #### Configuration Notes

-In addition to the AAPL,ig-platform-id, you'll want to add the cursor byte size patchfrom 6MB (00006000) to 9MB because of some glitches:
+In addition to the AAPL,ig-platform-id, you'll want to add the cursor byte size patch from 6MB (00006000) to 9MB because of some glitches:

 | Key | Type | Value |
 | :--- | :--- | :--- |